filakhtov/gentoo-use-docs/sys-apps/systemd.md

 ### cryptsetup
 Passes the `-Dlibcryptsetup=true` to the Meson build script enabling support for encrypted file-systems.
 This will build and install a set of binaries to deal with `cryptsetup` partitions and associated `.service` files.

-The `systemd-cryptsetup-generator` is provided to automatically convert `/etc/crypttab` into SystemD service files on boot.
+The `systemd-cryptsetup-generator` is provided to automatically convert `/etc/crypttab` into systemd service files on boot.

 This flag is recommended if support for encrypted partitions using the cryptsetup is necessary.

 ### curl
-This flag passes the `-Dlibcurl=true` option to the Meson build script. cURL dependency is necessary for a SystemD remote journal uploading via the `systemd-journal-upload` and for downloading machine images using the `systemd-importd`.
+This flag passes the `-Dlibcurl=true` option to the Meson build script. cURL dependency is necessary for a systemd remote journal uploading via the `systemd-journal-upload` and for downloading machine images using the `systemd-importd`.

 This flag can be safely disabled if an `importd` functionality is not desired.